gridbugs/gridbugs.org/_posts/2020-07-02-roguelike-tutorial2020-part4.md

 Keep a counter which is incremented each time the visible area is updated.
 Each cell of the grid will store the value that the counter had the last time that cell was visible.
 A cell is currently visible if its value is the same as the current counter value.
-A cell was previously visible if its value is above 0.
+A cell was previously visible if its value is above 0 (as the counter is initialized to 1).

 {% pygments rust %}
 // visibility.rs